dmurfet/mf/README.md

 # mf

-This project is a Singular library for computing with [matrix factorisations](https://ncatlab.org/nlab/show/matrix+factorization), which are mathematical objects which appear in singularity theory and topological field theory.
+This project is a Singular library for computing with [matrix factorisations](https://ncatlab.org/nlab/show/matrix+factorization), mathematical objects appearing in singularity theory and topological field theory.
 Features include:

-* Computing Khovanov-Rozansky knot homology (linkhom.lib)
+* Computing Khovanov-Rozansky knot homology (`linkhom.lib`)
-* Fusion of defects in Landau-Ginzburg models (blow.lib)
+* Fusion of defects in Landau-Ginzburg models (`blow.lib`)
-* Moduli spaces of matrix factorisations (moduli.lib)
+* Moduli spaces of matrix factorisations (`moduli.lib`)

-The code was written by Nils Carqueville and Daniel Murfet as part of the paper "[Computing Khovanov-Rozansky homology and defect fusion](http://arxiv.org/abs/1108.1081)".
+The code was written by [Nils Carqueville](http://nils.carqueville.net/) and [Daniel Murfet](http://therisingsea.org) as part of the paper "[Computing Khovanov-Rozansky homology and defect fusion](http://arxiv.org/abs/1108.1081)".
 Other contributors are most welcome!
 If you have any questions, please don't hesitate to [get in touch](mailto:d.murfet@unimelb.edu.au).

 # Installation & Usage

 First you need a working installation of the commutative algebra package [Singular](https://www.singular.uni-kl.de/).
 Singular is available for Linux, Windows and Mac OS X and is [easy to install](https://www.singular.uni-kl.de/index.php/singular-download.html).
 Then you should either clone this git repository onto your local machine, or [download it as a ZIP file](https://github.com/dmurfet/mf/archive/master.zip).

-Then, from within the folder containing this repository, run `Singular`.
+From within the folder containing this repository, run `Singular`.
 You will see a welcome screen like this:

 ```
                      SINGULAR                                 /